York (explorer): William Clark's letters to his brother

 York was sent to work for a strict Louisville nephew, John H. Clark.
 A few weeks later, Clark mentions York again to his brother:

 Clark believed that York would not provide "service" in St. Louis, and this angered him.
 He wrote his brother again that he would have punished York, and that if he is hired out in Kentucky, it should be with a "Severe Master" so that after "a while he may do Some Service, I do not wish him again in this Country until he applies himself to Come and give over that wife of his—I wished him to Stay with his family four or five weeks only, and not 4 or 5 months."

 York was forced to return to St. Louis, where Clark found him "insolent and sulky".
-To "mend" this Clark whipped York ("gave him a Severe trouncing").
+To "mend" this, Clark whipped York ("gave him a Severe trouncing").
 He put him in jail ("Caleboos", slang Spanish calabozo) in July 1809.
 By August Clark had decided "to hire or Sell him".
 This is the last mention of York in the letters written by William Clark.
-A 1811 letter from a Louisville relative reported that "I don't like him nor does any other person in this country", and also that the owner of York's wife was going to move to Natchez, Mississippi.
+An 1811 letter from a Louisville relative reported that "I don't like him nor does any other person in this country", and also that the owner of York's wife was going to move to Natchez, Mississippi.
 York was hired out as a wagoner, making deliveries in Louisville; the last reference to him is from 1815.
 Another report has him transporting goods between Nashville and Richmond.

 Washington Irving's report

-None of the above was known by the general public in the 19th and 20th centuries.
-During that long period, the version best known of York has been that of Washington Irving.
+None of the information in Clark's letters was known to the general public in the 19th and 20th centuries.
+During that long period, a report by Washington Irving provided the only account of York's later life.
 By then a successful writer, Irving visited Clark at his home near St. Louis in 1832.
-York came up in their conversation: perhaps Irving asked about him, as calling York "the hero of the expedition" is something he did not get from Clark.
-As reported by Irving:
+Irving may have been the one to ask about York, as his account labels York "the hero of the expedition", which Clark is unlikely to have stated:

-Historians have been unable to verify any of this.
-Manumission of a slave was a formal process that produced documents; no document is known confirming that Clark ever freed York.
-According to Darrell Millner, it is all third-hand, and York's alleged desire to return to slavery "lacks historical foundation".
-Clark's story is self-serving and reflects pro-slavery arguments that Africans were happy to be slaves, and could not lead successful lives as free people.
-It is "all too pat", and it is "much more likely" that York was never freed.
+Historians have been unable to verify these claims.
+Manumission of a slave was a formal process that required documentation.
+No known documents exist confirming that Clark ever freed York.
+According to Darrell Millner, there is nothing to corroborate any of these claims, and York's alleged desire to return to slavery "lacks historical foundation".
+Clark's story is self-serving and reflects pro-slavery arguments that Africans were happy to be slaves and could not lead successful lives as free people.
+Millner further states that it is "much more likely" that York was never freed.